-To get information about filling your prescriptions by mail please call Member Services (phone numbers are printed on the back cover of this booklet).
+To get information about filling your prescriptions by mail please call the Geisinger Mail Order Pharmacy at 1-844-878-5562 or Pharmacy Member Services (phone numbers for Pharmacy Member Services are printed on the back cover of this booklet).

-Usually a mail-order pharmacy order will get to you in no more than 10 days.
+Usually, a mail-order pharmacy order will get to you in no more than 10 days.
 However, sometimes your mail-order may be delayed.
 If this occurs, Geisinger Gold will coordinate with your retail pharmacist and mail order facility to see that you receive necessary medications.
-If your mail-order pharmacy order is delayed, please call Member Services (phone numbers are printed on the back cover of this booklet).
+If your mail-order pharmacy order is delayed, please call Pharmacy Member Services (phone numbers are printed on the back cover of this booklet).

 New prescriptions the pharmacy receives directly from your doctor's office.

 After the pharmacy receives a prescription from a health care provider, it will contact you to see if you want the medication filled immediately or at a later time.
 This will give you an opportunity to make sure that the pharmacy is delivering the correct drug (including strength, amount, and form) and, if needed, allow you to stop or delay the order before you are billed and it is shipped.
 It is important that you respond each time you are contacted by the pharmacy, to let them know what to do with the new prescription and to prevent any delays in shipping.

 Refills on mail order prescriptions.
 For refills of your drugs, you have the option to sign up for an automatic refill program.
 Under this program we will start to process your next refill automatically when our records show you should be close to running out of your drug.
-The pharmacy will contact you prior to shipping each refill to make sure you are in need of more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed.
-If you choose not to use our auto refill program, please contact your pharmacy 21 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.
+The mail order pharmacy will contact you prior to shipping each refill to make sure you are in need of more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed.
+If you choose not to use our auto refill program, please contact your mail order pharmacy 21 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.

-To opt out of our program that automatically prepares mail order refills, please contact us by calling Member Services (phone numbers are printed on the back cover of this booklet).
+To opt out of our program that automatically prepares mail order refills, please contact us by calling the Geisinger Mail Order Pharmacy at 1-844-878-5562 or Pharmacy Member Services (phone numbers for Pharmacy Member Services are printed on the back cover of this booklet).

 So the pharmacy can reach you to confirm your order before shipping, please make sure to let the pharmacy know the best ways to contact you.
-To get information about how to reach the mail- order pharmacy, please call Member Services (phone numbers are printed on the back cover of this booklet).
+To get information about how to reach the mail-order pharmacy, please call the Geisinger Mail Order Pharmacy at 1-844-878-5562 or Pharmacy Member Services (phone numbers for Pharmacy Member Services are printed on the back cover of this booklet).